-4Although concentrations are a minimum 21 hours, some may require additional hours.
+4Although Concentrations are a minimum 21 hours, some may require additional hours.
 Please check the Bulletin.
 The attached concentration within the baseline program is limited to only those concentrations listed on the back of the Program Checklist and in the "Concentrations, Minors, Electives" Section of the Bulletin for this Department unless otherwise specified here.
 [CS] = capstone course and cannot be substituted.

 5Elective hours must first be used towards fulfilling concentration hours.
-6MinGrade of B required.
+6M